A Survey of Zero-shot Generalisation in Deep Reinforcement Learning: Discussion And Future Work

 \paragraph{Reward Function Variation.} It is likely future RL systems will be goal- or task-conditioned, as it will be more efficient to train a general system to do several related tasks than to train a different system for each task.
 Here, as well as generalising to new dynamics and observations, the trained policies will need to generalise to unseen goals or tasks.
 The policy will need to be able to solve novel problem formulations, and hence have a more generic problem-solving ability.
 Benchmarks which address this capability are hence necessary for progress towards more general RL systems (see \cref{subsection:strongervariation}).

 Related to challenges of generalisation surrounding reward functions, for many real-world problems designing good reward functions is very difficult.
-A promising approach is using inverse RL \citep[IRL]{aroraSurveyInverseReinforcement2020,ng2000algorithms} to learn a reward function from human demonstrations \citep{chenLearningGeneralizableRobotic2021,schmeckpeperReinforcementLearningVideos2020,sermanetTimeContrastiveNetworksSelfSupervised2018,sestiniDemonstrationefficientInverseReinforcement2020}, rather than hand-crafting reward functions for each task.
+A promising approach is using inverse RL \shortcite[IRL]{aroraSurveyInverseReinforcement2020,ng2000algorithms} to learn a reward function from human demonstrations \shortcite{chenLearningGeneralizableRobotic2021,schmeckpeperReinforcementLearningVideos2020,sermanetTimeContrastiveNetworksSelfSupervised2018,sestiniDemonstrationefficientInverseReinforcement2020}, rather than hand-crafting reward functions for each task.
 This is often more time-efficient, as demonstrating a task is easier than specifying a reward function for it.
 There are two generalisation problems here: ensuring the learned reward function generalises to unseen context-MDPs during policy training, and ensuring the trained policy generalises to unseen context-MDPs at test time.
 The first is an IRL generalisation problem, and the second is the standard problem of generalisation we have considered here.
 Solving both will be important for ensuring that this approach to training agents is effective.

 Work building benchmarks and methods to solve these problems would be valuable future work.
 Some of these directions could be addressed by combining new evaluation protocols with pre-existing environments to create new benchmarks, rather than requiring entirely new environments to be designed and created.